Superdeterminism Without Conspiracy: Bell's Theorem

 \subsection{The Bell (1964) Inequality}

-In this subsection, we focus on the original Bell inequality \cite{Bell:1964} \be |C(\bold x_1, \bold x_2)-C(\bold x_1, \bold x_3)| \le 1+C(\bold x_2, \bold x_3) \ee For some specific run in an experiment to test (\ref{bell}), suppose Alice chooses the nominal orientation $\bold x_1$ and Bob chooses the nominal orientation $\bold x_2$.
-In keeping with the discussion above, $\lambda$, $\bold x_1$ and $\bold x_2$ fix a pair of exact measurement settings $\bold X_{1}=\bold E(\lambda, x_1)$ and $\bold X_{2}=\bold E(\lambda, x_2)$.
+In this subsection, we focus on the original Bell inequality \cite{Bell:1964} \be |C(\bold x_1, \bold x_2)-C(\bold x_1, \bold x_3)| \le 1+C(\bold x_2, \bold x_3) \ee For some specific run in an experiment to test (\ref{bell}), suppose Alice chooses the nominal orientation $\bold x_1$ and Bob the nominal orientation $\bold x_2$.
+In keeping with the discussion above, $\lambda$, $\bold x_1$ and $\bold x_2$ fix a pair of exact measurement settings $\bold X_{1}=\bold E(\lambda, \bold x_1)$ and $\bold X_{2}=\bold E(\lambda, \bold x_2)$.
 To satisfy (\ref{ang1}), $\bold X_{1} \cdot \bold X_{2} \in \mathbb Q$.
-Note that Alice and Bob have no \emph{choice} as to whether this rationality constraint is satisfied - unlike their nominal settings, they have no control over exact settings.
+Unlike the nominal settings, Alice and Bob have no control over exact settings, hence have no \emph{choice} as to whether this rationality constraint is satisfied.
 There are many points in the two $\epsilon$ disks for $\bold x_1$ and $\bold x_2$ which satisfy this constraint (see Fig \ref{fig1}).

 In order that a putative hidden-variable theory satisfies (\ref{bell}), it is necessary that, in addition to the real-world run where the particles were measured with nominal settings $(\bold x_1, \bold x_2)$, the same particles (same $\lambda$) could have been measured with nominal settings $(\bold x_1, \bold x_3)$ and $(\bold x_2, \bold x_3)$ with definite outcomes $\pm 1$.
 We will consider these hypothetical worlds in turn.